mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 22 July 2025

-- The average temperature today is 19.8˚C,
+- The average temperature today is 20.03˚C,
-- With highs of 21.66˚C and lows of 18.75˚C,
+- With highs of 21.66˚C and lows of 19.26˚C,
-- It may feel like 19.77˚C with broken clouds
+- It may feel like 19.92˚C with light intensity shower rain
-- The wind speed is 2.06m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1011hPa and humidity is 74%
+- The pressure is 1011hPa and humidity is 70%
 - The sun will rise at 04:15 and set at 20:13

 <!-- weather_marker ends -->